Action (piano): Hammer mechanism and escapement

+Hammer

 Bt, butt; or, more specifically, hammer butt.
 In some cheap actions the butt is joined to its flange g, by the means described under the head of wippen flange; but in this action the center-pin is held firmly in the butt by a small strip of brass containing a set screw; somewhat obscure in the cut, but discernible.
 All center-pins turn in the flange and not in the middle part.

 HS, hammer shank in rest position.

 H, hammer showing wood body or head, and covering of two layers of felt.

 H R, hammer rail, resting on felt cushion, c, glued to rail or bracket.
 The hammer rail is held in position by the rod, shown under the hammer shank, which is hinged to the bracket at the lower end, and which allows it to be moved forward when the soft pedal is used.
 The soft pedal communicates with this rail by a rod which moves it forward and thereby shortens the stroke of the hammers and produces a softer tone.

 sr, spring rail screwed to the brackets.
 This rail supports the light wire springs which assist the hammers in returning to rest position.